There's no shame in relishing the hamburger, but if you're like most Americans, you should be eating more fish.

 "It's like choosing between chicken breast and dark meat.
 Wild salmon is much leaner while farmed salmon holds flavors better because it has more fat.
 That's why chefs like to cook with farmed salmon," Jaelin says.

-Jaelin also says that farmed and wild salmon differ slightly in their nutrient profiles, too.
-"Farmed salmon is higher in folate and vitamin A than wild salmon, but wild salmon is higher in potassium and selenium."
+Farmed and wild salmon differ slightly in their other nutrient profiles, too.
+"Farmed salmon is higher in folate and vitamin A than wild salmon, but wild salmon is higher in potassium and selenium," Jaelin says.

 What Are PCBs in Farmed Salmon, Anyway?